indigo-dc/bdocker/doc/development.md

 ### Batch module

 This module is in charge of preparing the batch system environment and controlling the job execution.
-There are to kind of controllers in this module: working node and accounting controller.
+There are two kind of controllers in this module: working node and accounting controller.

 #### Working node
 The base class for controlling the working node is the WNController abstract class.
 On the other hand,